nav

 Article 8 (Program Title)

-5. Program(s) undergoing division(s) or merger(s) may concurrently use program/degree title(s) during the agreed upon transition period.
-Once the transition is completed, only the final program/degree title(s) shall be uses.
+5. Programs undergoing division or merger may concurrently use the names of the program and degree before the change during the agreed-upon transition period.
+Once the transition is completed, only the names of the program and degree after the change shall be used.

 Section 4 Accreditation Procedure and Accreditation Decisions